IBM-Cloud/docs/services/mobileaccess/custom-auth-cordova.md

 ---

-# Configuring the {{site.data.keyword.amashort}} Client SDK for Cordova
+# Configuring the {{site.data.keyword.amashort}} client SDK for Cordova
 {: #custom-cordova}
-Configure your Cordova application that is using custom authentication to use the {{site.data.keyword.amashort}} Client SDK and connect your application to {{site.data.keyword.Bluemix}}.
+Configure your Cordova application that is using custom authentication to use the {{site.data.keyword.amashort}} client SDK and connect your application to {{site.data.keyword.Bluemix}}.

 ## Before you begin
 {: #before-you-begin}
 You must have a resource that is protected by an instance of the {{site.data.keyword.amashort}} service that is configured to use a custom identity provider.
-Your mobile app also must be instrumented with the {{site.data.keyword.amashort}} Client SDK.
+Your mobile app also must be instrumented with the {{site.data.keyword.amashort}} client SDK.
 For more information, see the following information:
  * [Getting started with {{site.data.keyword.amashort}}](https://console.{DomainName}/docs/services/mobileaccess/getting-started.html)
  * [Setting up Cordova SDK](https://console.{DomainName}/docs/services/mobileaccess/getting-started-cordova.html)
  * [Using a custom identity provider](https://console.{DomainName}/docs/services/mobileaccess/custom-auth.html)
  * [Creating a custom identity provider](https://console.{DomainName}/docs/services/mobileaccess/custom-auth-identity-provider.html)
  * [Configuring {{site.data.keyword.amashort}} for custom authentication](https://console.{DomainName}/docs/services/mobileaccess/custom-auth-config-mca.html)

-## Initializing the {{site.data.keyword.amashort}} Client SDK
+## Initializing the {{site.data.keyword.amashort}} client SDK
 {: #custom-cordova-sdk}
 Initialize the SDK by passing applicationGUID and applicationRoute parameters.

 1. Get your application parameter values.
 Open your app in the {{site.data.keyword.Bluemix_notm}} dashboard.
 Click **Mobile Options**.
 The **Route** (`applicationRoute`) and **App GUID** (`applicationGUID`) values are displayed.
-1. Initialize the Client SDK.
+1. Initialize the client SDK.

 	```JavaScript
 	BMSClient.initialize(applicationRoute, applicationGUID);